chelaxian/TG_Voice-Video_MSG/README.md

     Send `/START_voice-video_bot` to your Telegram "Saved Messages" chat.

 2. **Send a file:**
-    Upload an audio or video file to the "Saved Messages" chat.
+    Upload or repost an audio or video file to the "Saved Messages" chat.

 3. **Provide chat/user ID:**
     After the file is processed, the bot will ask for the chat/user ID to send the file to.
 Enter the chat/user ID.